See What’s Coming Soon to Altium Designer 24

 High Speed PCB Layout Guidelines: Placement Tips and Strategies

-In real-estate, the buzz word is; “location, location, location”.
-Interestingly enough, the same can be said of high speed PCB layout.
-Although all aspects of the high speed PCB design process are important, component placement is especially important for ensuring easy routing, minimizing EMI, and possibly eliminating the need for some extra layers.
-Placement methods that work without a problem in a standard PCB design may not satisfy the critical signal flow requirements of a high speed design.
+In real estate, the buzzword is; “location, location, location”.
+Interestingly enough, the same can be said of high-speed PCB layout.
+Although all aspects of the high-speed PCB design process are important, component placement is especially important for ensuring easy routing, minimizing EMI, and possibly eliminating the need for some extra layers.
+Location placement methods that work without a problem in a standard PCB design may not satisfy the critical signal flow requirements of a high-speed design.
 For the design to work, it really is all about “location, location, location”.

-Here are some tips and strategies to consider when creating your high speed PCB layout.
-First, we will look at some basic component placement considerations for high speed designs followed by the benefits of creating a floor-plan before placing components on the board.
-Lastly, but certainly not the least in importance, we will discuss termination resistors and where they should be placed.
+Here are some tips and strategies to consider when creating your high-speed PCB layout.
+First, we will look at some basic component placement considerations for high-speed designs followed by the benefits of creating a floor plan before placing components on the board.
+Lastly, but certainly not least in importance, we will discuss termination resistors and where they should be placed.

-Any PCB layout is like a difficult puzzle to be solved, with many competing objectives to be considered.
-Often times, you have some form factor constraints and layer count objectives you need to meet, and you need to ensure parts are placed in such a way to satisfy these constraints and many more.
+Any PCB layout is like a difficult puzzle to solve, with many competing objectives.
+Oftentimes, you have some form factor constraints and layer count objectives you need to meet, and you need to ensure parts are placed in such a way to satisfy these constraints and many more.

-1. Grouped by circuit block: First, group components that work together to perform specific tasks in the system together.
+1. Grouped by circuit block: First, group components that perform specific tasks in the system together.
 As an example, all the components that play a part in power regulation should be grouped together.

 3. Grouped by access to routing channels: If you have a set of components that need to access a common interface on another component, try to arrange these components so that their pins face each other.
 This won't always be possible, but if you're successful you won't need to route through internal layers or in long paths around other components.